 By What Percentage Can Music Improve Memory Retention in Auditory Learning?

-Background instrumental music works best here.
+Background instrumental music works best for aural learners.

 What Percentage of People Find Human Voices More Compelling Than Robotic Voices in Educational Content?